SpektraSystems/Check-Point-Labs/README.md

 and saying connect.
 Accept the default resolution option if asked.
 ![](images/image100.png)
 <a name="Exercise3"></a>

-# Exercise 3: Start VMs using Hyper-V Manager
+# Exercise 3: Start Check Point Lab VMs using Hyper-V Manager
 **In this exercise, you will use Hyper-V Manager to start VMs**
 1. Once you’re inside the server, You can launch **Hyper-V Manager** available on task bar to connect to CCSA VMs.